-Payment claims for commissioning costs should be forecasted and submitted as usual (see the 'forecasting and requesting payments' page on the Salix website for further information).
+Payment claims for commissioning costs should be forecasted and submitted as usual (see the monthly monitoring report and payment forecasting page for further information).

-In order to claim commissioning costs, you must provide the following as further supporting evidence:
+To claim commissioning costs, you must provide the following as further supporting evidence:

 - Invoices which clearly state the commissioning costs or accompanying breakdown of works which indicate the costs of commissioning.
 Invoices where commissioning costs are not clearly separated from any capital costs will not be accepted. - Copy of, or excerpt from, contracts where commissioning costs are specified.